yonkahlon/Zenject/README.md

 * The container should *only* be referenced in the composition root "layer".
 Note that factories are part of this layer and the container can be referenced there (which is necessary to create objects at runtime).
 For example, see ShipStateFactory in the sample project.
 See <a href="#dynamic-object-graph-validation">here</a> for more details on this.
 * Prefer constructor injection or [PostInject] injection to field or property injection.
     * Constructor/[PostInject] injection forces the dependency to only be resolved once, at class creation, which is usually what you want.
 In many cases you don't want to expose a public property with your internal dependencies (although you can also [Inject] on private fields/properties)
-    * Constructor/[PostInject] injection guarantees no circular dependencies between classes, which is generally a bad thing to do
+    * Constructor injection guarantees no circular dependencies between classes, which is generally a bad thing to do.
+You can do this however using [PostInject] or field injection if necessary.
     * Constructor/[PostInject] injection is more portable for cases where you decide to re-use the code without a DI framework such as Zenject.
 You can do the same with public properties but it's more error prone (it's easier to forget to initialize one field and leave the object in an invalid state)
     * Finally, Constructor/[PostInject] injection makes it clear what all the dependencies of a class are when another programmer is reading the code.
 They can simply look at the parameter list of the method.

 ## <a id="gotchas"></a>Gotchas / Miscellaneous Tips and Tricks

 * **Do not use GameObject.Instantiate if you want your objects to have their dependencies injected**
-    * If you want to create a prefab yourself, you can use the provided zenject class GameObjectInstantiator, which will automatically fill in any fields that are marked with the [Inject] attribute.
+    * If you want to create a prefab yourself, you can use either IInstantiator interface (which is automatically included in every container) or the DiContainer directly, which will automatically fill in any fields that are marked with the [Inject] attribute.
+The IInstantiator interface contains various methods to create from prefabs or create from empty game objects, etc.
     * You can also use GameObjectFactory as suggested <a href="#game-object-factories">in this section</a>

 * **Do not use IInitializable, ITickable and IDisposable for dynamically created objects**